wordofwarning/wordofwarning.org/current/2024/ELOINA/index.md

 Through live conversations with her mum and recorded interviews with labia-owners, *HIGH STEAKS* is a call for increased visibility of varied vulvas and a celebration of our vulvas in all their shapes & sizes; see ELOINA's <a href="https://www.eloina.art/high-steaks-free-sheet" target="_blank">free sheet</a>.

-A riotous rebellion against labia-shaming and cosmetic labia surgery, *HIGH STEAKS* is an <a href="https://offies.london/2024-finalists-winners" target="_blank">Offies 2024 Awards Finalist</a>, won a <a href="https://www.summerhall.co.uk/2023/08/2023-lustrum-award-winners-announced" target="_blank">Summerhall 2023 Lustrum Award</a>, and a <a href="https://theguardian.com/stage/2023/dec/21/the-best-theatre-comedy-and-dance-of-2023#theatre" target="_blank">The Guardian Top 5 Theatre Show of 2023</a>.
+A riotous rebellion against labia-shaming and cosmetic labia surgery, *HIGH STEAKS* is an <a href="https://offies.london/2024-finalists-winners" target="_blank">Offies 2024 Awards Finalist</a>, won a <a href="https://www.summerhall.co.uk/2023/08/2023-lustrum-award-winners-announced" target="_blank">Summerhall 2023 Award</a>, and a <a href="https://theguardian.com/stage/2023/dec/21/the-best-theatre-comedy-and-dance-of-2023#theatre" target="_blank">The Guardian Top 5 Theatre Show of 2023</a>.

 #### Artist
 ELOINA makes work that dismantles taboos around the female body.
 She mixes epic, body-based performance art and quick, comedy clowning.
 This makes her work accessibly impactful at both extremes & the in-betweens of the art world.